Clemapfel/jluna/docs/manual.md

 ## Calling C++ Functions from Julia

-We've seen how to call Julia functions from C++, but jluna offers users the other way around as well.
+We've seen how to call Julia functions from C++, but in jluna, the other way around works just as well.

-To call a C++ function, we need to assign a named or unnamed proxy a lambda that wraps the C++ function.
+To call a C++ function, we need to assign a named or unnamed proxy a **lambda that wraps the C++ function**.

 > **C++ Hint**: Lambdas are C++s anonymous function objects.
 Before continuing with this section, it is recommend to read up on the basics of lambdas [here](https://docs.microsoft.com/en-us/cpp/cpp/lambda-expressions-in-cpp).
 Users are expected to know about basic syntax, trailing return types and capture clauses from this point onward.